-In the bowl of a standing mixer fit with the dough attachment, add water, sugar, and yeast.
+In the bowl of a standing mixer fit with the dough attachment, add warm water, yeast, and sugar.
 Stir to dissolve yeast and let sit until foamy, about 5 to 10 minutes.

-With the mixer running on medium speed, add the flour 1/2 cup at a time.
+With the mixer running on medium speed, add the flour in batches, 1/2 cup at a time.
 Add the salt and continue kneading until dough is smooth, about 6 to 10 minutes.

-Coat a large bowl with nonstick spray.
+Coat a large bowl with nonstick spray or olive oil.
 Turn out the dough, shape into a ball, and place in prepared bowl.
-Cover the bowl with plastic wrap and let rise in a warm place (80 degrees to 85 degrees, see notes) until doubled in volume, about 1 hour.
+Cover the bowl with plastic wrap and let rise in a warm place (80 degrees to 85 degrees) until doubled in volume, about 1 hour.